eProsima/AML-IP/amlip_docs/rst/developer_manual/installation/sources/windows/windows.rst

 CMake, pip3, wget and git
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-These packages provide the tools required to install *eProsima Fast DDS* and its dependencies from command line.
+These packages provide the tools required to install |eamlip| and its dependencies from command line.
 Download and install CMake_, pip3_, wget_ and git_ by following the instructions detailed in the respective websites.
 Once installed, add the path to the executables to the :code:`PATH` from the